 I’ll never forget that first retreat with the Fellowship in the fall of 2012.
 As we all sat down in JumpStart’s conference room in midtown Manhattan, we introduced ourselves and the mission of our host......

 Fellows gather twice a year for one of the highlights of the Fellowship program—the retreats.
 The four-day retreats are held in one of our host cities—Boston, New York or Philadelphia.
 Because the schedule rotates, you will visit all our host cities by the end of your Fellowship.

-You’ll gain practical skills, too—how to deploy the power of community organizing, hone your presentation skills, identify professional opportunities that are a good match for your skills and interest, negotiate your salary or understand your leadership style.
+You’ll gain practical skills, too—on topics such as how to deploy the power of community organizing, honing your presentation skills, identifying professional opportunities that are a good match for your skills and interest, or understanding your leadership style.
 And you’ll hear from other Fellows about their work at their own host organizations and gain exposure to other critical social issues.